-VME64 P1 Connector Pinout and Signal Names
+VME64 P1 Connector Pinout and Signal names

 VME64 and VME64x (optional) comes with an enhanced connector.
 Five rows instead of the old 3 rows used in the original VME specification.
 The new 160 pin DIN (5 row x 32 pin) adds rows "z" and "d".
 Primary additions are power (+3.3 volts) and ground (GND) on P1 and 'User Defined' signals on P2; (VME64x P2 Connector Pin Outs).
 Rows "A", "B", and "C" remain unchanged.
 The Pin out for P1 is listed above: